 Bichok Wan Kot

-Bichok is completing a PhD entitled Lost in Transition: Changing Dynamics of Traditional Nuäär Gender Roles and the Migrant Experience
+Bichok is completed a PhD entitled Lost in Transition: Changing Dynamics of Traditional Nuäär Gender Roles and the Migrant Experience

 Immigration is a challenge for those who migrate to a new country.
 However, for contemporary immigrants, the experience of settlement occurs in an increasingly technological era with internet access, mobile phone usage and social media, making it different from the experience of previous generations.
 This study explores the settlement experiences of Iranian residents in Australia with particular reference to their use of social media.
 It includes attention to online connections and face-to -face connections as well as the structure and function of social networks in relation to settlement experiences.
 Data was gathered unsung interviews and descriptive social network mapping in order to gain cumulative insights into the settlement experiences and social networks of people from Iran in Australia.
 This research will contribute to contemporary understandings of settlement experiences particularly for Iranian immigrants and draw out implications for social policy, community development programs, and service design and delivery.